Scientists made an online calculator that tells you your 'fitness age' -- and you can try it right now

 What can your fitness age tell you about your health?

+We spoke with Dr. Amy Ehrlich, a geriatrician at the Albert Einstein College of Medicine, see what her thoughts on the calculator were.
+She told Business Insider that she found the fitness calculator compelling.

-At its core, the calculator shows that as long as a person is not overweight and exercises regularly, the chances of getting sick and dying at an earlier age lessen, said Dr. Amy Ehrlich, a geriatrician at the Albert Einstein College of Medicine.
+At its core, the calculator shows that as long as a person is not overweight and exercises regularly, the chances of getting sick and dying at an earlier age lessen, Ehrlich said.

-According to a Gallup survey, about 28% of people the US are obese and 35.6% are considered overweight; so a majority of Americans who try out the calculator would probably get a fitness age that’s higher than their actual age.
+According to a recent Gallup survey, about 70% of people the US are either overweight or obese, so most Americans who try out the calculator would probably get a fitness age that’s higher than their actual age.

 We gave it a try — and got some good news

-I tested it out: I’m a 23-year-old woman living in New York City, and I exercise for at least 30 minutes about two to three times each week.
-After popping this information into the calculator, as well as some educated guesses about my waistline and resting pulse, it told me I had the fitness age of under 20 years old, the same result I got last year when I tested it out as a 22-year-old.
+I tested it out: I’m a 22-year-old woman living in New York City, and I exercise for at least 30 minutes about two-to-three times each week.
+After popping this info into the calculator, as well as some educated guesses about my waistline and resting pulse, it told me I had the fitness age of a 20-year-old.
 Oh, to be a sophomore in college again!

 To see how weight gain could impact my fitness age, I increased my weight by 70 pounds and upped my waistline size by 10 inches.
-Surprisingly, my fitness age only went up to 22, likely because I didn’t change how much I was exercising.
-When I changed my response for working out to “almost never,” my fitness age jumped up to 40.
+Surprisingly, my fitness age changed to 36.

 See how your fitness age compares to your real age: